coenttb/swift-identities-mailgun/README.md

 ## Email Templates

-All email templates are built using type-safe HTML DSL from `coenttb-html` and include:
+All email templates are built using type-safe HTML DSL from swift-html and include professional, responsive design with multi-language support, clear call-to-action buttons, security notices, and support contact information.

-- Professional, responsive design
-- Multi-language support (Dutch/English)
-- Clear call-to-action buttons
-- Security notices where appropriate
-- Support contact information

 ### Available Templates